Enteee/git-sync-mirror/README.md

 # git-sync-mirror
-_A simple synchronization container image for git repositories over HTTPS_
+_A container image for synchronizing git repositories over HTTPS_

 *Features*:
 * Authentication with https tokens